jido/Arcadam/Quirks.md

 A list item can contain multiple indented paragraphs or delimited code blocks.

-Any non-indented line unsets the nesting level, even a comment.
+Any non-indented line unsets the nesting level, unless it is a free group delimiter.

 ## Tables